visipedia/inat_comp/README_raw.md

 ## Data

 Kaggle is hosting the dataset and can be downloaded by joining the [competition](https://www.kaggle.com/c/inaturalist-2019-fgvc6) and going to the [Data page](https://www.kaggle.com/c/inaturalist-2019-fgvc6/data).
-We also provide posterity links via the Caltech servers.
+We also provide posterity links via Caltech servers.
 Downloading the data from Kaggle will be faster.

 ### Caltech Links:
   * All training and validation images [74GB]